Gunungsindur: Demographics

-The population of Gunungsindur is generally of the Betawi and Sundanese ethnic groups as well as the Chinese ethnic group in quite significant numbers, especially spread across the villages of Gunungsindur and Pabuaran.
-The regional languages spoken in Gunungsindur district are Betawi and Sundanese languages.
+The population of Gunungsindur district is generally of the Betawi and Sundanese ethnic groups as well as the Chinese ethnic group in quite significant numbers, especially spread across the villages of Gunungsindur and Pabuaran.
+The regional languages spoken in Gunungsindur district are the Betawi and Sundanese languages.

 Sundanese language

-Sundanese language is generally spoken by the majority of the people in villages of Gunungsindur and Jampang.
+The Sundanese language is generally spoken by the majority of the people in the villages of Gunungsindur and Jampang.
 Meanwhile in Cibadung village, Sundanese is also spoken by a number of speakers that is quite balanced with Betawi speakers.
 The exact number of speakers is not known, but is likely around 30–45% of the population of Gunungsindur district.
-The Sundanese language spoken in Gunungsindur district has many similarities in vocabulary with Banten Sundanese, especially Tangerang dialect, which is characterized by the use of word jasa 'very'.
+The Sundanese language spoken in Gunungsindur district has many similarities in vocabulary with Banten Sundanese, especially the Tangerang dialect, which is characterized by the use of word jasa 'very'.

 Betawi language

-Betawi language is generally spoken in almost all villages in Gunungsindur district except in villages of Jampang and Gunungsindur where the residents speak Sundanese.
+The Betawi language is generally spoken in almost all villages in Gunungsindur District, except in the villages of Jampang and Gunungsindur where the residents speak Sundanese.
 The Betawi language used is the Betawi Ora dialect which has similarities to the Betawi language spoken in Parung district.

-Populations
+Population

 Worship on Vesak Day at Vipassana Giriratana Temple, Gunungsindur.

-Gunungsindur district covers an area of 48.94 km^{2}, and had a population of 102,998 at the 2010 Census and 126,834 at the 2020 Census; the official estimate as at mid 2023 was 121,333 — comprising 61,707 males and 59,626 females.
-The administrative centre is at the town of Gunungsindur, and the district is sub-divided into ten villages (desa), all sharing the postcode of 16340, as listed below with their areas and populations as at mid 2023.
+Gunungsindur District covers an area of 44.70 km^{2}, and had a population of 102,998 at the 2010 Census and 126,834 at the 2020 Census; the official estimate as at mid 2024 was 128,867 (comprising 65,456 males and 63,411 females).
+The administrative centre is at the town of Gunungsindur, and the district is sub-divided into ten villages (desa), all sharing the postcode of 16340, as listed below with their areas and populations as at mid 2024.